-In 2015, 26,427 high school seniors in Georgia did not graduate from high school.
+Many school systems struggle with a high number of students who do not complete high school.
 In an effort to raise high school graduation rates in our state, REACH Georgia and REACH Georgia School Systems give support to the selected REACH Scholars beyond a financial scholarship.
 REACH Scholars are also given the academic and social support to ensure they graduate from high school and attain a college degree or certificate.
 We believe our multi-step approach leads to success for each child.

 - Student Commitment: REACH Scholars are selected in middle school and sign a contract along with their parent/guardian to maintain a 2.5 GPA, remain crime, drug, and behavior issue free, and meet with a volunteer mentor and academic coach until they graduate from high school.
 To be awarded their scholarship, each Scholar must continue to meet program requirements until high school graduation.
 If a student does not fulfill program standards, they risk losing their $10,000 scholarship.